NullLabTests/godelion/README.md

 python run.py
 ```

-That's it.
 The system will start evolving.
 Output is saved to `./output_godelion/`.

 ---